This Woman Didn’t Use Money for 17 Years. Here’s How She Lived

 Can Money Buy Happiness?

-Today, Schwerner stays busy giving lectures and consultations to those curious about how to live without money.
+Schwerner stayed busy giving lectures and consultations to those curious about how to live without money.

-In exchange for her wisdom, she’s been offered lodging, food and often, free travel.
+In exchange for her wisdom, she was offered lodging, food and often, free travel.

 Schwermer’s story is a fantastic reminder that in the end, money is just a utility — a key that unlocks your freedom to travel, move to a different city… or, yes, make a purchase.